DavNquyen/LiftLogix/GETTING_STARTED.md

 # Getting Started with LiftLogix

-This guide will help you and your teammates get the LiftLogix mockup running quickly.
+This guide will help you get the LiftLogix app running quickly.

 ## 🎯 What's Been Built

-This is a **basic mockup** of the LiftLogix app with a solid foundation for your team to build upon.
+This is a **basic mockup** of the LiftLogix app with a solid foundation to build upon.
 It includes:

 ### ✅ Complete Features